engr101staff/engr101matlab/_sources/strings_and_cells/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

-In the previous video, we saw that there are two different kinds of strings in MATLAB: single quote strings and double quote strings.
+  We saw that there are two different kinds of strings in MATLAB: single quote strings and double quote strings.
 For single quote strings, use :code:`strcmp()` to see if two strings are equal, and :code:`strcat()` to concatenate two strings.

   Double quote strings are convenient and should be used wherever possible.
 With double quote strings, you can use operators such as :code:`==`, :code:`<`, and :code:`+`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Reading Excel Files in MATLAB